Telstra Discovery Store

 To bridge this gap, we evolved and expanded it—establishing new standards for large-format digital interactions that the business could use moving forward.
 As part of this, we:

-• Created a flexible UI colour system with four distinct color schemes
+• Created a flexible UI colour system with four distinct colour schemes.

 Tap & Take

-Visitors receive RFID-enabled cards that can be tapped on beacons throughout the store to save details about specific products or services.
-Store assistants can access this information by tapping the card on NFC-enabled tablets, enabling them to address queries or assist with purchases seamlessly.
+Visitors receive RFID cards that can be tapped on beacons throughout the store, saving details about products or services.
+Store assistants can access this information via NFC-enabled tablets, streamlining assistance and purchases.

 The experience extends beyond the store visit, as customers can access their saved information through an online portal.
 This includes a summary of their visit and details about the staff they interacted with, allowing them to pick up the conversation right where they left off.